richismyhoo/weather/README.md

-web weather app usin react
+web weather app using react